upbound/docs/content/xp-arch-framework/building-apis/building-apis-xrds.md

 ## Versioning

 Over the lifetime of your custom API, there is a chance the shape of the API could change and you could introduce breaking changes.
 Crossplane has a built-in capability to help with this.
 The scaffolding above recommends a boilerplate version named `v1alpha1`.
-Notice the `versions` field is an array, so you can declare multiple versions of your API definition in the XRD:
+Notice the `versions` field is an array, so you can declare multiple versions of your API definition in the XRD.
+Crossplane does not allow _serving_ multiple versions.
+Meaning, once v1alpha2 goes live, all of the composites will be force-migrated to that version:

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1